-18.3 Flash Update
+19.3 Flash Update

-The Flash Update Tool updates the HDSP MADI card to the latest firmware version.
+The Flash Update Tool updates HDSP PCI cards or CardBus cards to the latest version.
 It requires an already installed driver.

-Start the program HDSP MADI Flash.
+Start the program HDSP Flash.
 The Flash Update Tool displays the current revision of the HDSP interface, and whether it needs an update or not.
-If so, then simply press the 'Update' button.
+If so, then please manually select if a PCI card (desktop computer) or a CardBus card (laptop) shall be flashed.
+Next simply press the 'Update' button.
 A progress bar will indicate when the flash process is finished.
 The bar moves slowly first (program), then faster (verify).